-One of the greatest benefits of shared inboxes is routing rules.
-It allows messages to be routed directly to the right department depending on the customers’ query.
+One of the most incredible benefits of shared inboxes is routing rules, as they allow you to route messages to the correct department depending on the customers’ query.

-Here is a process that could help you to set the right routing rules:
+Here is a process that could help you to set proper routing rules: